ThomasHeinThura/singular_python_website/README.md

 ### Deployment
 * The website is tested to deploy in zeet.co but I don't have any luck.
-* The AWS EC2 is using to deploy.
+* The AWS EC2 is used to deploy.
   * `Launch` the EC2 instance.
 And Make sure to open the `port:8501` in `network` config by clicking edit during making an instance.
   * Then enter ssh or connect with EC2.
   * install pip by downloading `curl -O https://bootstrap.pypa.io/get-pip.py` and install with `python3 get-pip.py --user`.